arbor-sim/arbor/doc/python/cable_cell.rst

-   initial external concentration (per ion)  mM initial reversal potential (per ion)      mV reversal potential method (per ion)       -- cv policy                                 --
+   initial external concentration (per ion)  mM initial reversal potential (per ion)      mV reversal potential method (per ion)       --
+   CV policy                                 --
    ========================================  =========

-Some of these parameters can be set individually on the decor using :meth:`decor.set_ion` and :meth:`decor.set_property`, as well as :meth:`cable_global_properties.set_ion` and :meth:`cable_global_properties.set_property`.
+Some of these parameters can be set individually on the decor using :meth:`decor.set_ion` and :meth:`decor.set_property`; and on the global properties of a model using :meth:`cable_global_properties.set_ion` and :meth:`cable_global_properties.set_property`.
 They are also bundled into :class:`cable_parameter_set` which can be set as a whole on the :class:`cable_global_properties`.

 .. note::

-   All of these parameters except the reversal potential method and the cv policy can also be set at the region level using :meth:`decor.paint`
+   All of these parameters except the reversal potential method and the CV policy can also be set at the region level using :meth:`decor.paint`

 .. currentmodule:: arbor